logo for strength-and-power-for-volleyball.com

 Volleyball originated in the United States in 1895 as a blend of basketball, baseball, tennis, and handball.

-Today, volleyball has spread to 211 countries around the world, and is recognized as a truly international, widely played, popular sport.
+Today, volleyball has spread to 211 countries around the world.

 In 1896, the first official game of Volleyball was played at Springfield College.